NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Tengu Gale Blade.md

-This fan-shaped sword, designed by members of the tengu ancestry, has five broad blades that join at its hilt.
-Tengu sailors also use gale blades as makeshift weather vanes, as the sword spins to show the wind's direction when loosely held aloft.
+This fan-shaped sword designed by tengu smiths has five broad blades that join at its hilt.
+Tengu sailors use them as makeshift weather vanes, for the sword spins in the wind's direction when loosely held aloft.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*